Running of Races

 Open beginner quad (16 years old and up)- A rider who has never raced a Quad before, may ride for one calendar year regardless of the number of riders in the class.
 A beginner may not ride a C, B, or A Quad Class.
 No rider who has ever ridden the AMA Nationals at Loretta Lynn’s in any quad class may ride the beginner class.
 The beginner class is a non-points class and has no engine classification unless a promoter chooses to run separate classes.
 Beginner classes should not receive money as per AMA Guidelines.

 0-50cc Open Production- Ages 5-8.
 This is an Open Production Class meaning the motor must match the frame.
 Quads allowed to race this class are at TMXA officials discretion.

 50-90cc 2 stroke/50-125cc 4 stroke Youth Open- Ages 8-15.
 This is an Open class, so changes can be made but still must be within the CC range.

-71-90cc 2 stroke/125cc 4 stroke Open Production- Ages 8-15.
+70-90cc 2 stroke/125cc 4 stroke Open Production- Ages 8-15.
 This is an Open Production Class, meaning the motor must match the frame.
 Quads allowed to race this class are at TMXA officials disretion.

-Open B and Open C-201cc and up.
+Open B/C-201cc and up.
 These are amateur classes based on skill level.
+AGES 16 & UP ONLY!!

 16-24 Open Amateur and 25+ Open Amateur- 201cc and up.
 This is an age class for amateurs only.

-65 Beginner, 85 Beginner, Beginner Bike (Big Bike), Beginner Quads (Big Quads), and Beginner Mini Quad (0-90cc/ 4-8 years old)-TMXA also offers these beginner classes through the year, but they are not points classes and no awards are given out for them at the Awards Banquet at the end of the year.
+65 Beginner, 85 Beginner, Beginner Bike (Big Bike), and Beginner Quads (Big Quads)-TMXA also offers these beginner classes through the year, but they are not points classes and no awards are given out for them at the Awards Banquet at the end of the year.

 All tracks must also be TMXA Sponsors, they cannot have practices on other tracks race weekends.